In This Guide

 S3 Security: Bucket Policies, ACLs, and Block Public Access

 Bucket policies are JSON documents attached to a bucket that grant or deny access to principals (AWS accounts, IAM roles, AWS services).
-Example policy to allow CloudFront to read objects:
+This policy allows CloudFront (with OAC) to read objects:

 {